Trends

 -

-Does the proportion of NDIS participants who spend free time doing activities that interest them vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+Does the proportion of NDIS participants who spend free time doing activities that interest them vary for First Nations and non-Indigenous participants?

-The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who spend free time doing activities that interest them, by Aboriginal and Torres Strait Islander status.
-In 2022–23 Q3, 59% of Indigenous NDIS participants spent free time doing activities that interest them, compared with 64% of non-Indigenous participants.
+The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who spend free time doing activities that interest them, by Indigenous status.
+In 2025–26 Q2, 62% of First Nations NDIS participants and 67% of non-Indigenous participants spent free time doing activities that interest them.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview